Clinics & Services

 Flu Clinics 2021

-We would have liked to have the flu clinics at Rothamsted as we did in 2020, however circumstances have changed and the venue is in full use now that there is no lock down.
-Flu clinics at The Elms will follow a one way system, social distancing, face masks and strict infection control procedures to ensure your safety and the safety of The Elms team.
-We will use the back door as the entrance (rear carpark) allowing for 2m queuing along the corridor inside and out through the front door.
-The vaccinations will be given in the consulting rooms along the corridor.
-These clinics will be invite only and The Elms patients will only be admitted with their invite letter or text.
-This ensures the patient is registered at the Elms, is eligible and confirms consent.
-Face masks will be requisite.
-Infrared distance temperature checks will be taken at the entrance.
-Patients with any Covid symptoms or a temperature will not be permitted.
-All our nursing homes and housebound patients will be done by the nurse team.
+These clinics use a one way system, social distancing, face masks and strict infection control procedures to ensure your safety and the safety of our surgery teams.
+Patients are being invited to attend an appointment by text and letters according to NHS guidance.
+If you are due to attend but have Covid symptoms or a temperature please let the surgery know so we can rearrange your appointment.
+All our nursing homes have been given their flu vaccine and many of our housebound patients have been vaccinated and our plan is on target to complete those by the end of November.
 Children having Nasoflu spray will be invited to the practice into designated nurse slots.
 Please be aware that we are completely reliant on NHSE supplies and can only have clinics as and when we receive the vaccine.
 As an alternative please try one of our local pharmacy for your flu vaccination.
-Pharmacies will also be able to do the Covid vaccines.
+Pharmacies will also be able to offer Covid vaccines.
 Please let us know if you have a flu jab vaccine elsewhere so that we can allocate your flu vaccine to another patient.

 Nasal flu jabs are available for children with a date of birth between 01/09/2017 and 31/08/2019 and for all children in one of the at risk groups up to and including 17 years old.